St. Kevin's Church, Camden Row, Dublin: Church

 The church was first mentioned in historical annals in 1226.
-It was situated some distance from the walls of Dublin, in the Irish part of the city, but close to a monastic settlement in the region of present-day Aungier Street.
-From the 13th century it formed part of the Manor of St. Sepulchre, which was directly under the jurisdiction of the Archbishop of Dublin.
+It was situated some distance from the walls of Dublin, in the Irish-speaking part of the city, but close to a monastic settlement in the region of present-day Aungier Street.
+From the 13th century, it formed part of the Manor of St. Sepulchre, which was directly under the jurisdiction of the Archbishop of Dublin.
 An archaeological excavation carried out in 1967 uncovered some medieval graves and coins.
-The present ruined church, built on the foundation of the medieval one, dates to around 1750.
+The present ruined church, built on the foundations of the medieval one, dates to around 1750.

-The church is the burial place of Archbishop Dermot O'Hurley (Diarmaid Ó hUrthuile), who was interred here after his execution on 20 June 1584 at Hoggen Green.
-O'Hurley, ordained Archbishop of Cashel in 1581, was imprisoned and tortured by government authorities upon his return from Rome in 1583.
-His grave became a place of veneration for Roman Catholics for several hundred years.
-In 1609, in view of the throngs of pilgrims coming to his grave, the church was rebuilt and a new entrance was made.
+The church is the burial place of Archbishop Dermot O'Hurley (Diarmaid Ó hUrthuile), who was removed from a mass grave and interred here after his summary execution on 20 June 1584 at Hoggen Green.
+O'Hurley, ordained Archbishop of Cashel in 1581, was arrested after his return to Ireland and tortured in Dublin Castle.
+Along with 17 other Irish Catholic Martyrs, Archbishop O'Hurley was Beatified by Pope John Paul II in 1992.

-In the early years of the Irish Confederate Wars (1641–1649) incursions were made into the church lands surrounding St. Kevin's by bands of Confederate soldiers stationed in Wicklow.
-Trenches were dug near the church to help protect the city, but the marauders were able to make off with cattle, horses and the occasional merchant who was unlucky enough to find himself in the wrong place at the wrong time, all of which they transported into the "wilds of Wicklow".
-Despite cease-fires being arranged, this situation continued until the Battle of Rathmines sealed the fate of the Irish and Royalist forces.
+In the early years of the Irish Confederate Wars (1641–1649), incursions were made into the church lands surrounding St. Kevin's by Confederate soldiers stationed in Wicklow.
+Trenches were dug near the church to help defend the city, but the Irish clans were able to raid cattle, horses, and the occasional merchant who was in the wrong place at the wrong time, all of which they carried away into the "wilds of Wicklow".
+Despite cease-fires being arranged, this situation continued until the Battle of Rathmines sealed the fate of the Confederate and Cavalier forces.

 In 1698, the time of the Penal Laws, the church was offered to the Huguenot community as a place of worship and cemetery.
-The graveyard continued to be used by Catholics until the end of the 19th century.
+The graveyard, however, continued to be used by Catholics until the end of the 19th century.

 Parish

-After the Reformation the parish of St. Kevin was administered by the Church of Ireland; it stretched as far south as present-day Rathmines and Harold's Cross.
+After the Reformation, a parish of St. Kevin was administered by the Church of Ireland; it stretched as far south as present-day Rathmines and Harold's Cross.
 The parish was taken over by that of St. Peter's when that parish was set up in 1680.
 This was due to the shortage of clergymen in Dublin at the time.
 St. Kevin's church became a chapel of ease to St. Peter's in Aungier St., and a parish school was set up nearby on Camden Row.

 The civil parish of St. Peter (which corresponded to the United Parish of St. Peter and St. Kevin) had a population of 73,000 in 1901, and 43,000 in 1971.

 The last rector was Thomas Chatterton Hammond (1877–1961), who took over the post in 1910.
 His name can be seen on Wedding certificates dated October and December 1909.